 “It was gratifying to know that we could do something that we always thought was possible, but many people felt it wouldn’t work,” Melton said.
 “If we had shown this was not possible, then I would have had to give up on this whole approach.
 Now I’m really energized.”

 Dengue Virus Vaccine on the Horizon

 One-third of the world’s population is at risk of being bitten by a mosquito that carries the dengue virus.
 With up to infected with the dengue virus annually, it is the leading cause of illness and death in the tropics and subtropics.
 Outbreaks have also occurred in Florida, Puerto Rico, and the U.S. Virgin Islands.

 Until now, there were no effective vaccines against the virus.
 The difficulty has been finding vaccines that can treat the four related strains of the virus simultaneously.

-The latest findings from a Latin America study show that a new vaccine candidate has reached 95 percent efficacy in clinical trials.
+The show that a new vaccine candidate has reached 95 percent efficacy in clinical trials.